If you won the lottery and left your job tomorrow, could your org pick up where you left off?

 1. It’s a written testament to all you’ve accomplished.

 Did you build out an entire Salesforce database with fields & objects?
 Or maybe you’re the star who set up all of your org’s social media profiles finally!
-That stuff took effort, so think of your documentation as the “evidence” that it all really did happen.
+That stuff took effort, so think of documentation as the “evidence” that it all really did happen.

 2. It’s the bridge between your work and the organization.